UKCloud/documentation/articles/cdsz/cdsz-ref-bp-overview.md

 - Assured OFFICIAL security domain ― directly connected to our DDoS-protected internet, PSN, JANET and HSCN networks

-- Elevated OFFICIAL security domain — natively connected only to the PSN and RLI, it benefits from increased security as all users and devices that can access this security domain are known and trusted
+- Elevated OFFICIAL security domain — natively connected only to the PSN and MCN, it benefits from increased security as all users and devices that can access this security domain are known and trusted

 The Government Digital Service (GDS) strategy of "internet is okay" is dividing opinion across government.
 On one hand, many applications that were initially PSN connected and only accessible by a closed community are now being connected to the internet, pushing security from the physical network layer to the services themselves, reducing cost and time to delivery.
 On the other hand, a lot of data is considered too sensitive to be stored in a directly internet-connected environment, where the attack vector of an internet connection creates too much risk.